 All grades are calculated as cumulative semester grades with Quarter Grade Reports serving as a progress report only.
 Grades are calculated using the FACTS system, based on the categories and requirements in the teacher's syllabus.
-Final exams (and midterms) will be counted as a separate category for a maximum of 20% of the semester grade.
+Final exams (or similar final assessments, performances, etc.) will be counted as a separate category for 20% of the semester grade.
 The high school grading scale is listed below and applies to all classes except Dual Enrollment classes that are required to follow a University's grading scale.
-Rounding up of grades is completely up to the teacher's discretion and the policies in his or her syllabus, but will only be done at the end of semesters once all grades have been calculated.
+If a student's final semester grade is within 0.5% of a grade cutoff, that grade will be rounded up to the next higher grade (e.g., 79.5% is rounded to a 'B') and recorded on the semester report card/transcript.

 Percentage Letter Grade Grade Point Value Weighted Class

-90-100 А 4.0 5.0
+90-100 A 4.0 5.0

 80-89 В 3.0 4.0

 70-79 С 2.0 3.0

 60-69 D 1.0 2.0

 0-59 F 0.0 0.0